-In the world of real estate, you may come across terms like variance, area variance, and use variance.
-These terms have significant implications when it comes to obtaining a real estate license and understanding property regulations.
-In this article, we will explore what variance, area variance, and use variance are, why they are important, and provide examples to help clarify their role in the real estate industry.
+In real estate, terms like variance, area variance, and use variance pop up often.
+They carry weight when getting a real estate license and understanding property rules.
+Let’s dive into the meanings of variance, area variance, and use variance.
+We’ll see why they matter and look at examples to make their role clear in the real estate world.

 What is Variance/Area Variance/Use Variance?